Michael Leja of the School of Arts and Sciences discusses a sale that helped keep “Gross Clinic” in Philadelphia.

 Penn in the News

-Kathleen Hall Jamieson of Penn’s Annenberg School for Communication discusses likely speech scenarios for President Bush in 2006.
+Kathleen Hall Jamieson of the Annenberg School for Communication discusses recent political rhetoric concerning Iraq.

 Thomas Sugrue of the School of Arts and Sciences is featured in a historical documentary.

 Michael Useem of the Wharton School discusses financial strategies of General Electric.

 Thomas Wadden of the School of Medicine says obesity surgery should never be the first step of a weight-loss plan.

 Michael Useem of the Wharton School comments on the status of high-ranking CEOs.